Zulu Network

 So

-ZuluPrime is leveraging power of ZKStack , which leverages the underlying technology of zkSync.
+ZuluPrime is leveraging power of , which leverages the underlying technology of zkSync.
 Building on ZuluPrime shares the same process of building on zkSync.
 You guys can easily migrate all all develop stack from zksync-era to ZuluPrime.
-We recommend you to refer to the documentation of zkSync for more detailed information:
+We recommend you to refer to the for more detailed information:

 TL